SasView/sasview.github.io/cite.md

 | 4.1.0     | M. Doucet et al. SasView Version 4.1.0, 10.5281/zenodo.438138  |
 | 4.0.0     | M. Doucet et al. SasView Version 4.0.0, 10.5281/zenodo.159083  |

+### Citing SasModels

+For releases v1.0.12 and prior, please cite:

+> P. Kienzle, et. al., SasModels (2016), https://github.com/SasView/sasmodels

+### Citing SasData

+For releases v0.11.0 and prior, please cite:

+> J. Krzywon, et. al. SasData (2022), https://github.com/SasView/sasdata

 ### Acknowledging SasView

-If you would like to acknowledge SasView, please include the following:
+If you would like to acknowledge the use of one or more sasview software packages, please include the following:

 > _This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
 SasView contains code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._